 - 1. Mitchell Community College Application: Applicants must submit the College application for admission and meet all entrance requirements. - 2.
 High School or high school equivalency transcript: Graduation from a high school as specified under admission requirements for degree seeking students, complete high school transcript, or equivalent as established by a high school equivalency test. - 3.
 College Transcripts: Official transcripts from all previously attended colleges must be received by the College.
 To be considered official, transcripts must be in a sealed envelope.
 Grades less than C are not transferable into the Medical Assisting program.
 Anatomy and Physiology must be current within the most recent five years and MED prefix coursework must be from another CAAHEP accredited program and current within the most recent five years.
 Students requesting MED prefix course transfer credits from other CAAHEP accredited programs will be asked to show proficiency through competency testing for MAERB Cognitive, Psychomotor and Affective Domains.
 If the student is unable to show competency in the Cognitive, Psychomotor and Affective Domains for the requested transfer course, the course will need to be repeated in the Medical Assisting program. - 4.
 Required GPA: Applicants must have a minimum 2.0 cumulative grade point average.
 All course work toward the MED diploma and subsequent A.A.S. curriculum must be completed with a grade of C or better. - 5.
 Medical Assisting Program Application: Applicant must complete program application and submit in a sealed envelope to the Program Specialist in the Division of Nursing, Natural, and Health Sciences. - 6.
-Computer Proficiency: Applicant must demonstrate proficiency in basic computer skills through completed course work in CIS 110 Introduction to Computers or equivalent. - 7.
 CPR Certification and First Aid: Applicant must hold both American Red Cross First Aid Certification and CPR certification by the American Heart Association at the Healthcare Provider level prior to enrolling in medical assisting clinical courses and current through the last day of the externship practicum.
-This certification must include hands-on skills components, AED use, and other lifesaving skills. - 8.
+This certification must include hands-on skills components, AED use, and other lifesaving skills. - 7.
 Physical and Emotional Health: Applicant will provide validation of satisfactory physical and emotional health and current immunizations prior to enrolling in medical assisting clinical courses.
-Required immunizations include: - 2 MMR vaccines (measles, mumps, rubella) - 2-step tuberculosis skin test (PPD) - Tdap within last ten years (tetanus, diphtheria, pertussis) - Hepatitis B immunization - Annual influenza immunization (strongly suggested) - 9.
+Required immunizations include: - 2 MMR vaccines (measles, mumps, rubella) - 2-step tuberculosis skin test (PPD) - Tdap within last ten years (tetanus, diphtheria, pertussis) - · Hepatitis B immunization

+- Annual influenza immunization (strongly suggested) - 2 Varicella vaccine or positive titer - 8.
 Background Check and Drug Screen: Meet requirements as prescribed by clinical agencies for placement into the externship practicum.
 The student will bear this cost.
-If any clinical agency refuses to allow the student to participate in externship practicum experiences, for any reason, the student will not be able to complete the program.

-- 10. Student must be 18 years of age prior to clinical component (externship agency requirement). - 11.
+If any clinical agency refuses to allow the student to participate in externship practicum experiences, for any reason, the student will not be able to complete the program. - Student must be 18 years of age prior to first day of summer semester (externship agency requirement). - 10.
 Student must carry personal health insurance (externship agency requirement).

 Medical Assisting is a limited enrollment program beginning each year in the fall; resources such as clinical externship sites and faculty limit the number of applicants accepted into the program.
 Students who have completed minimum requirements should submit the application beginning March 1st of each year.
-The first eighteen (18) qualified applicants will be accepted for the fall until the class is full.
+Qualified applicants will be accepted for the fall until the class is full.
 After that, an alternate list will be established.
-An alternate may be admitted to the program if an applicant originally accepted declines admission.
-The Program Coordinator will notify candidates of their acceptance or their placement on the alternate list in late April.
-The alternate list does not carry over to the next year; therefore, alternates who are not accepted must reapply to the Medical Assisting Program for the following year.
-While waiting to be accepted, applicants are encouraged to take BIO 163, CIS 110, ENG 111, OST 134, OST 135, BUS 137, PSY 150, MAT 143, COM 231, and one Humanities elective in advance.
+The Program Coordinator will notify candidates of their acceptance in late April.
+Applicants must re-apply for each year they wish to be considered for admission.
+While waiting to be accepted, applicants are encouraged to take BIO 155, BIO 163, BUS 137, CIS 110, COM 231, ENG 111, MAT 143, PSY 150, and one Humanities elective in advance.